-- A connected Pfeiffer Vacuum display and control unit. - Knowledge of the configuration and setting of electronic drive unit operating parameters.
+- Connected Pfeiffer Vacuum control unit - Knowledge of the configuration and setting of electronic drive unit operating parameters

-Adjusting the nominal rotation speed confirmation >
+Adjusting nominal rotation speed confirmation

-- 1. Observe the display and control unit operating instructions. - 2.
+- 1. Observe the operating instructions of the control unit. - 2.
 See the electronic drive unit operating instructions. - 3.
-Set the parameter [P:794] to "1" and activate the expanded parameter set.

-- 4. Open and edit the parameter [P:777]. - 5.
+Set the parameter [P:794] to "1" and activate the expanded parameter set. - 4.
+Open and edit the parameter [P:777]. - 5.
 Set the parameter [P:777] to the required value of the nominal rotation speed in Hertz.

-Alternative to adjusting the nominal rotation speed confirmation
+Alternative to adjusting nominal rotation speed confirmation

-A Pfeiffer Vacuum SpeedConfigurator for the one-time immediate setting of parameter [P:777] is included with the replacement units.
+For the configuration of exchange units, order the Pfeiffer Vacuum SpeedConfigurator (PM 061 812 -X) for the one-time immediate setting of parameter [P:777].

-8 Decommissioning b
+8 Decommissioning

-8.1 Shutting down for longer periods >
+8.1 Shutting down for longer periods